nachokhan/pstruc-vscode-extension/README.md

 This extension contributes the following settings:

 - `pstruc_extension.ignorePatterns`: Array of glob patterns to ignore specific files or directories.
+- `pstruc_extension.hideBinaryContent`: Boolean to hide binary file content by replacing it with "(binary)".

 ## Known Issues